bhufmann/org.eclipse.tracecompass/doc/trace-server/trace-server-dev-guide.md

 Each trace has also a supplementary folder under the `tracing` folder.
 The path of the trace supplementary folder matches the of trace under the `Traces` folder.

-#### How to find the supplementary folder for a trace or experiment
+#### Finding the supplementary folder for a trace or experiment
 When a trace is openend or a experiment is created the supplementary folder is created by the server application.
 It stores the path into persistent property of the `org.eclipse.core.resources.IFolder` representing the trace in the workspace.
+See below for the code snipped that sets the supplementary folder persistent property.

 ```java
 import org.eclipse.core.resources.IFolder;